jiezhoucs/Rust-Menagerie/README.md

 # Rust-Menagerie
-It contains materials about the Rust Programming Language
+It contains materials about the Rust Programming Language.

 ## General